Goddert: Economy and infrastructure

 Northwest of the community runs Bundesstraße 413 leading from Bendorf to Hachenburg.
 The nearest Autobahn interchange is Mogendorf on the A 3 (Cologne–Frankfurt).
-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+Goddert is located at the Engers–Au railway, although it is only in service for fright trains.
+The nearest train stations are Siershahn and Altenkirchen, the nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.